 Common examples of third-party trusts include:

-Similarly, a parent can create a third-party trust now, include the proper language to fund the trust in his or her Will or trust, and then the trust will be funded at the death of the creator.
+Similarly, a parent can create a third-party trust now, include the proper language to fund the trust in his living trust, and then the trust will be funded at death.

 Other advantages of third-party trusts are:

-Special needs trusts can be complicated because they must be administered by the letter of the law.
+Special needs trusts can be complicated because they must be administered so as to strictly comply with the letter of the law.
 This is where an experienced estate planning attorney can help.

-An experienced estate planning attorney will know how to administer a special needs trust for a person with special needs so that the trust stays in compliance with Medicaid and SSI.
+An experienced estate planning attorney will know how to administer a special needs trust so that the trust stays in strict compliance with Medicaid and SSI.

-For more information or for help with setting up and administering a special needs trust, contact an experienced estate planning attorney today for a free consultation.
+For more information or for help with setting up and administering a special needs trust, contact our qualified and experienced estate planning attorneys through the contact link on our website.